ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 ## Mounting the {{site.data.keyword.filestorage_short}} share

 Use these instructions to connect a Linux-based {{site.data.keyword.cloud}} Compute instance to a Network file system (NFS) share.
-The example is based on Red Hat Enterprise Linux 8.
+The example is based on RHEL 7.
 The steps can be adjusted for other Linux distributions according to the operating system's (OS) vendor documentation.
 {:shortdesc}

 1. Install the required tools.